yahya-Boussakla/Coworking/README.md

 - **Details:** Each card displays the space’s name, image, location, a brief description, and either a “Book Now” button or a “Fully Booked” indicator if reservations are closed.
 - **Search and Filters:**
   - A search bar to filter spaces by name or city.
-  - Two filters to refine the list: one for availability between two dates, and another for space type (e.g., open space, meeting room, private office).
+  - Two filters to refine the list: one for availability between two dates and another for space type (e.g., open space, meeting room, private office).

 *Space Details Page:*
 - **Information:** On clicking “Book Now” or “Fully Booked,” users are directed to a page that provides detailed information: name, a larger image, comprehensive description, amenities, pricing, and location.